 Alabama Code Sections 36-20-70 to 36-20-75 govern the employment of notaries public in Alabama.
-Notaries public have authority to do the following:
+Please click here to view recent revisions to the notary law made by Act 2023-548.
+Under the law, notaries public have authority to do the following:

 - Administer oaths in all matters incident to the exercise of their office.